josips9/Objects/README.md

     String only can have a value; object can have multiple things inside of them (item/values).

-When objects, and arrays are copied by reference

- :bulb: When we created const person3, we created variable that JUST points to original varialbe, instead of making it a copy of it.
+ :bulb: When we created const person3, we created variable that JUST points to original variable, instead of making it a copy of it.